 Infants & Toddlers: Learning Through Rhythm & Rhyme

-Boost babies' skills by taking advantage of rhythm and rhyme
+Boost little one's skills by taking advantage of rhythm and rhyme.

 - Grades: PreK–K

 Rhythms characterize body functions such as eating and toileting.
 Some children have much more predictable rhythms than others.
 Some babies turn red in the face just after a mid-morning nursing and have strong bowel movements.
 Others have bowel movements on a much less rhythmic schedule.
 In this case, a teacher cannot count on a pattern to signal a baby's hunger pangs or readiness for elimination.
 Rhythmicity in bodily functions is partly an inborn temperament trait.

 Rhythms are so comforting to babies that they often use rhythmic rocking when bored or lonesome.
 Some babies will twist their hands in front of their eyes and stare at them while lying in a crib.
 Some babies rhythmically rock back and form while sitting away from any toys on the floor.
 These actions signal that a baby needs more variety in intimate back-find-forth play with a caring adult Crib toys, overhead mobiles, iocs of floor time on the tummy, and time together in turn-taking talk will replace a baby's need for rhythmic rocking.

 Using Rhymes and Songs